lockbook/lockbook/docs/guides/releasing.md

 In addition, you must clone the [lockbook aur repository](https://github.com/lockbook/aur-lockbook) and the [lockbook desktop aur repository](https://github.com/lockbook/aur-lockbook-desktop).
 These two repositories must exist in the same directory the lockbook monorepo is located in.
 You must also set the remote repository aliases, `github` and `aur`, to their respective urls for each repository.

+For debian releases you need the `devscripts` and `debhelper` packages.

 To release only to linux: run `cargo run -p releaser -- release-linux`.